sandstrand/tunics-gfxdev/README.md

 # tunics-gfxdev

-This repository contains template files used to create new content for the tunics project:
+This repository contains template files used to create new graphical content for the tunics project:

 https://github.com/legofarmen/tunics/